Home College of Veterinary Medicine Washington State University WSU Faculty &Staff

 - Increase the power of your thinking process

-- Maximize your return on time invested in learning from coursework, particularly in increasing your recall
+- Maximize your return on time invested in learning from coursework, particularly in increasing your retention and recall

 - Learning to Learn (Wirth & Perkins, 2009 - doc)